Robert K. Merton: Influences

-Merton was heavily influenced by Talcott Parsons and to a much lesser degree of Pitirim Sorokin.
+Merton was heavily influenced by Talcott Parsons and to a much lesser degree by Pitirim Sorokin.
 Indeed, Merton's choice of dissertation topic reflect profoundly the interest from Parsons and was not of Sorokin's liking.
 Hence, Sorokin was strongly opposed to the emphasis of the creativity of Puritanism, which was a central element in Merton's discussion.
 Merton, however, managed to have both men on his dissertation committee.
 Merton worked with Sorokin as a graduate student at Harvard University.
 However, intellectuals like Paul Lazarsfeld influenced Merton to occupy himself with middle-range theories.
 Yet Merton's general theoretical perspectives were much closer to Parsons than Sorokin.
 He was also influenced by Lawrence Joseph (L.J.)
 Henderson, who taught him something about the disciplined investigation of what is first entertained as an interesting idea.
 E.F.
 Gay also played a role in Merton's thought, as did the famous historian of science George Sarton, who allowed Merton to work with him at Harvard and is believed to have inspired Merton to have interest in science. Émile Durkheim and Georg Simmel also greatly contributed to Merton's understanding of sociology and to his own ideas.